Number of people served: 267

 Our work in Slovenia

-JRS Slovenia provides a variety of services to displaced people in the country, including visits to detention centers and Slovenian language classes.
-JRS Slovenia also hosts a monthly radio programme on a local, Catholic radio station promoting a more positive attitude towards refugees and migrants.
+JRS Slovenia also hosts a monthly radio program called “Building a more open society” organized on a national Catholic radio station (Radio Ognjišče) promoting a more positive attitude towards the refugees, asylum seekers, and migrants.

 Regularly, the JRS team helps asylum seekers and refugees in the JRS office.
 The team informs them of their rights and provides them with both legal and psychosocial support or with any administration need.
 In this way, the team helps them to better integrate into Slovenian society.